Students talking in their bedroom

 • The pest control professional will interview student(s) using an insect evaluation questionnaire.

-• The area director will provide the student(s) with a detailed checklist of instructions for the removal and laundering of their personal items.
+• The area or residence director will provide the student(s) with a detailed checklist of instructions for the removal and laundering of their personal items.

 • The pest control professional will treat the room in two phases to make sure the bugs are eradicated.
 Students will have to follow the checklist on two separate occasions as directed by the pest control professional.